 …School and university sense of “course, lecture” (1650s) is from the notion of a form or lecture reserved to scholars who had attained a certain level….

-Algolei I about 2 hours ago
+Algolei I 15 days ago

 class (n.) – c.
 1600, “group of students,” in U.S. especially “number of pupils in a school or college of the same grade,” from French classe (14c.), from Latin classis “a class, a division; army, fleet,” especially “any one of the six orders into which Servius Tullius divided the Roman people for the purpose of taxation;” traditionally originally “the people of Rome under arms” (a sense attested in English from 1650s), and thus akin to calare “to call (to arms),” from PIE root *kele- (2) “to shout.”…